-In addition to properly engineered aeration, biological augmentation can be used to further enhance water quality improvements, reduced nutrients and thus aquatic weed and algae control in any body of fresh water or wastewater.
-Biological augmentation involves the supplemental application of non-toxic, natural, beneficial microbes, enzymes and minerals to clean a body of water.
+In addition to installing a properly engineered Clean-Flo inversion oxygenation system, biological augmentation can be used to further enhance water quality and reduce nutrients.
+Biological augmentation involves the supplemental application of non-toxic, natural, beneficial microbes, enzymes, and minerals to clean a body of water.
 This augmentation improves water quality, clarity and reduces organic sediments (muck) that accumulate over time on the bottom of a body of water, and best of all, it is natural.

 Due to nutrient overloading, many water bodies become out of balance.
-Large algae blooms and aquatic weeds start to overtake the system.
-Due to photosynthesis, dissolved oxygen levels are constantly changing, making it hard on fish and other aquatic life.
+Due to photosynthesis, dissolved oxygen levels are constantly changing, making it hard for fish and other aquatic life.
 Chemical applications drop the killed algae and weeds to the bottom where they start to decay before running out of oxygen.
 This oxygen depletion also kills natural bacteria and microbes that can consume the decaying plant material, so the material accumulates into inches and many times, feet of muck at the bottom.
-As muck accumulates, nutrients build-up, water becomes shallower and sunlight penetration is even more efficient in starting new weed and algal growth.
 It then becomes a downward spiral, requiring more chemical applications and stronger chemicals to achieve the same result.

 The spiral can be reversed.
 Water bodies can be efficiently improved without chemicals.
 Biological augmentation with beneficial organisms jump starts the most efficient way to clean water, nature.
 Think of a compost pile and how it breaks down.
 It requires consistent turning to allow oxygen inside the pile to stimulate natural bacteria in breaking down the waste.
 This is what the CLEAN-FLO process does at the bottom of a body of water.
 Our process gets oxygen to the sediment layer at the bottom, then augmentation with beneficial bacteria takes place, water improves and the muck disappears.